Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 ### Bootstrap
 Bootstrap was used in the media page to assist with enabling a responsive design
 ### jQuery
-jQuery was sparingly used within the project
+jQuery was sparingly used within the project to enable clickable table rows
 ### Google Fonts
-Google fonts was used to import the fonts Barlow, Chivo Mono, Lato, Oswald & Quantico into the style.css file.
+Google fonts was used to import the fonts Roboto.
 ### Font Awesome
 Font Awesome was used to assist with the styling of the website, such as providing a caret icon for the comments section, to denote that there was a dropdown.
 ### GitPod